The Minimal Polynomial of a Riemannian C_0-Space: Overview

 \subsection{Concluding remarks}

-It would be valuable to have more concrete examples illustrating how the assertions of Theorem~\ref{th:main} manifest in practice.
-A natural question is how large the class of Riemannian manifolds admitting a minimal polynomial \(P_\min(M,\,g) \in \Gamma(\scrP(M))[\lambda]\) is.
+It would be valuable to have more concrete examples illustrating how the assertions of Theorem~\ref{th:main} manifest themselves in practice.
 Apart from G.O.\ spaces and generalized Heisenberg groups, no other \(\frakC_0\)-spaces are known.
 Thus far, all such examples are homogeneous.
-It therefore remains an open problem to clarify the precise role of the minimal polynomial in the theory of Riemannian spaces, in particular with regard to homogeneity.